ayefries/IPTV/README.md

 - International channels

 **🇺🇸 Section 2:**
-- US - NY broadcast channels
+~~- US - NY broadcast channels~~ BTV shut down.
+Not likely this is coming back
 - US cable and streaming channels

 **Channels have to load universally.**
 Xtream, tokened, geo-blocked, or links that just don't play in Safari won't be added.
-Unlike those annoying, ad-filled IPTV sites, I'm a normal person and am not bothered to fuck around with those links.

-There, there's your readme.

 Hope you enjoy the channels :)